-Joseph E. Riehle of Cincinnati and an Unusual Contribution to Allied Victory
+Joseph E. Riehle of Cincinnati and an Unusual Contribution to Allied Victory in World War II

 The Radiation Laboratory, also called the Rad Lab, was a radar research laboratory located at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts (US).
 It was first created in October 1940 and operated until 31 December 1945 when its functions were disbursed to industry and peace time research facilities.

 The use of microwaves for various radio and radar uses was highly desired before the war, but existing microwave devices were far too low powered to be useful.
 Alfred Lee Loomis, a millionaire and physicist who headed his own private laboratory, organized the Microwave Committee to consider these devices and look for improvements.
 In early 1940, Winston Churchill organized what became the Tizard Mission to introduce US researchers to several new technologies the UK had been developing.
 Among these was the cavity magnetron, a leap forward in the creation of microwaves that made them practical for the first time.

 Loomis arranged for funding under the National Defense Research Committee (NDRC) and reorganized the Microwave Committee at MIT to study the magnetron and radar technology in general.
 Lee A. DuBridge served as the Rad Lab director.
 The lab rapidly expanded, and within months was larger than the UK’s efforts which had been running for several years by this point.
 By 1943 the lab began to deliver a stream of ever-improved devices, which could be produced in huge numbers by the US’s industrial base.
 At its peak, the Rad Lab employed 4,000 at MIT and several other labs around the world, and designed half of all the radar systems used during the war.